I was well excited for this one. So much so that this gig review starts last year.

 My alarm goes off at what, in the life of a ‘freelancer’ slash professional layabout is an ungodly hour on a winter morning.
 So unaccustomed to the harrowing Marimba tone going off at what feels like the middle of the night, that my subconscious goes; ‘That’s not right,’ turns the alarm off and goes back to sleep.
 No O2 Priority tickets for me.

-I got my grubby mitts on tickets to see The Streets eventually, though, some fifteen years after I would’ve liked to as an eight-year-old who simply found it funny that a bloke who sounded liked he liked pub gardens was talking all weird over music on the radio.
+I got my grubby mitts on tickets to see The Streets eventually, though, some fifteen years after I would’ve liked to as an eight-year-old who simply found it funny that a bloke who sounded like he likes pub gardens was talking all weird over music on the radio.
 I’m a child from a village just outside Basingstoke, I dunno what garage is.
 It sounds like a place where my dad keeps his lawnmower.

 I did know what rapping was by the time I was in Year 6, though, and just in time for grime’s golden era to squeeze into an AOL dial-up bandwidth via Limewire and into an MP3 player that looked like a USB stick.
 On that, a 23-song selection of Roll Deep tracks with Wiley and Dizzee side-by-side, Kano, The Arctic Monkeys, Scatman John (lol) and poignantly, The Streets.